classicfoo/Editor/README.md

 No installation required.

-Ctrl + G for Go To Line dialog.
+Ctrl + G for Go-To-Line dialog.

+Ctrl + O for Open dialog.

+Ctrol + S to Save and for Save-As dialog.